The Agent2Agent Protocol and AgentHub Implementation

 - Improving resilience through task retry and timeout mechanisms

-Event-Driven Architecture with A2A Protocol
+Event-Driven Architecture Integration

 Workflow Orchestration